bbc/ruby-lsh/README.md

 ruby-lsh
 ========

 A first try at implementing LSH in Ruby.
+Uses JBlas on JRuby and GSL on any other Ruby.

 Usage
 -----